 Some core courses can be waived.

 The Evans School capstone project integrates knowledge and skills gained in the Master of Public Administration (MPA) program.
-Through the Public Service Clinic experience, students focus on client-generated, real-world questions.
+Through the Student Consulting Lab experience, students focus on client-generated, real-world questions.
 These projects serve as an opportunity to further develop a student’s specialization, expand networks in the community, and create a significant sample of work.

-For more information, contact the Evans School Student Services office.
+For more information, contact the Evans School Admissions team.